RakaiSeto/rakaiseto.com/astro/src/content/projects/sipasti.md

 ![SiPasti](/assets/images/projects/sipasti/home.png)
 SIPASTI is an information system for repair and recording of infrastructure facilities.
 The project is built using Laravel and MySQL.

 The project was built for completion of my 4th semester final project with 4 other friends of mine.
 The development took about 2 months to complete with most of the duration spent on the design and planning phase.
+Sipasti has been registered for Intellectual Property Rights under registration number 000910879.

 Sipasti has 4 roles:
 - Admin: Responsible for managing the system and facilities data.
 - Civitas: Students, Staffs, and Lecturers.
 Capable of reporting and requesting repair of infrastructure facilities.
 - Sarpras: Responsible for managing and verifying reports.
 Sarpras can also assign technician to repair the infrastructure facilities according to report.